 “It is indisputable that a well-trained worker is a safe worker,” said Gary Labarbera, the President of the Building and Construction Trades Council of Greater New York.
 “Unionized construction workers must pass rigorous training programs under New York State Department of Labor (DOL) oversight and their on-the-job safety record clearly demonstrates the life-saving benefits of proper training […] Bluntly put, non-union workers — who often lack adequate training — are vastly more likely to be killed on the job.”

 If you were seriously injured in a construction accident, finding the right representation is one of the most important things you can do.
-Our lawyers at the Perecman Firm have spent decades representing injured victims throughout New York City, and through our efforts have secured more than $500 million in verdicts and settlements for our clients.
+Our lawyers at the Perecman Firm have spent decades representing injured victims throughout New York City, and through our efforts have secured more than half a billion in verdicts and settlements for our clients.
 Call us at (212) 577-9325 today to speak with one of our NYC construction accident lawyers, or fill out our online form to set up a free case consultation.